shobhitm23/supreme-parser/README.md

-Rokt Parser
 ===

 Please fill out your readme here.

-The goal of the Take Home Assessment was to build a Web based parser using Docker.
+The goal is to build a Web based parser using Docker.
 Idea was to parse input text files and provide a response based on the date ranges provided by the User.

 To build the web based application, I decided to use FASTAPI Framework - a high performance web framework for building APIs using Python